Skip to content

 In its operations, Teosto complies with the principles of good governance, which ensure that its operations are efficient, transparent and fair.
 Teosto’s governance model is based on member democracy, expert management and responsible financial management.

-Teosto’s supreme decision-making power lies with the General Meeting, which meets twice a year to make decisions on Teosto’s activities and elect the Board of Directors.
+Teosto’s supreme decision-making power lies with the General Meeting, which meets twice a year to make decisions on Teosto’s activities and to elect the Board of Directors.
 The Board of Directors, consisting of the Chair and five representatives of the member organisations, is responsible for strategic management, finances and the appointment of the CEO.
 This structure ensures that decision-making reflects the will and industry expertise of the members.

 The duties of the General Meeting, the Board of Directors and the CEO are specified in the Statutes of Teosto.
 In addition, we are committed to complying with the instructions of our global umbrella organisation CISAC (Professional Rules for Musical Societies and Binding Resolutions for Musical Societies).